superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 `Hallucination` is 0.00, and `QA Correctness` is 1.00.

-Also, importantly, the question `What is the purpose of ef_construct in HNSW ?` which in our Naive RAG hallucinated, now shows as "factual":
+Also, importantly, the question `What is the purpose of ef_construct in HNSW ?` which hallucinated in our Naive RAG system, now shows as "factual":

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/hybrid_rag_trace_detail.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/hybrid_rag_trace_detail.png)